Health & Wellness

 What is FIC in cats?

 One telltale sign of FIC is when a cat strains to pee, but you might notice your pet's frequent trips to the litter box or household accidents, too.
 Other signs of FIC include producing bloody urine or excessively licking their genitals.

 Usually, cats will experience FIC symptoms for 5 to 7 days — but this condition is challenging to manage because the symptoms occur multiple times and spontaneously resolve regardless of treatment.
 However, FIC episodes are unpredictable, and some cats can go years without a flare-up, so it’s important to be aware of your cat’s regular bathroom routine.

-“A vet should be contacted any time you notice a change in your cat’s urinary habits,” Dr. Emily Singler, VMD, a veterinary consultant for Fetch by The Dodo, says.
+“A vet should be contacted any time you notice a change in your cat’s urinary habits,” Dr. Emily Singler, VMD, a veterinary consultant for Fetch, says.
 “Even if cats are otherwise acting normally, the pain associated with cystitis can affect their quality of life.”